C# Switch Statement (How it Works For Developers)

 3.2.
 Example of Report

-In this following example, we will create a report using Input from User.
+In the following example, we will create a report using input from the user.

 Console Input: